 - Spend upwards of 6 hours pulling together and formatting information to generate a report

-Without dedicated field inspection software, this process is prone to errors, missed steps, double-entry, lack of visibility from other stakeholders (PMs, techs, customers).
+Without dedicated field inspection software, this process is prone to errors, missed steps, double-entry, and lack of visibility from other stakeholders, including project managers, field technicians, and customers.

 A. Eliminate double-data entry by capturing data in digital format